stefanobartoletti/stefanobartoletti/README.md

 👨🏻‍💻 I'm a self-taught Web Designer & Developer from Italy.

-💻 One of my main activities is to create WordPress websites.
-This led me to create my own starter theme, Bricks, that I ended to release publicly as my first Open-Source project.
+💻 My job is mainly about creating tailor-made WordPress websites.
+This led me to build my own starter theme, Bricks, that I ended to release publicly as my first Open-Source project.

 🎨 Front-End is my favorite area of Web Development, and I also have a strong interest for Design and SEO's technical aspects.
 Jamstack related technologies are my new passion, in particular Vue, Nuxt and their ecosystem.